 Put together reindeer food.
 We love to mix together oatmeal and sprinkles.
 Then, we throw it out on the grass for the reindeer to eat while they wait for Santa.
-Here’s a specific recipe and printable from OhMy!Creative.
+Here’s a specific recipe and printable.
 You can also add this to your Christmas Eve Box for kids!

 Wrap Christmas gifts together.